 Welcoming Postdoctoral Scholar Hadeel Assali

 Over the spring semester, our newsletter explored environmental justice events, research, and outreach.
-For our final feature of the semester (read our past environmental justice articles on our website), we are welcoming our newest postdoctoral scholar and lecturer, Dr. Hadeel Assali.
+For our final feature of the semester (read our past environmental justice articles via our news section), we are welcoming our newest postdoctoral scholar and lecturer, Dr. Hadeel Assali.

 She will be teaching an interdisciplinary graduate course, Seminar in Race, Climate Change, and Environmental Justice, in the Department of Earth and Environmental Sciences and will start a new research project tentatively focused on the scientific and social aspects of waterways.